-Hotels looking for a fixed cost should consider adding dedicated charging stations into their property.
-Airports and Malls have already had huge success with these kiosks, and many of the largest brands are picking up on the trend.
-A single lobby kiosk can be a huge bonus for a property, but will require guests to stay in the lobby while their phones charge.
+Hotels looking for a fixed cost should consider adding dedicated charging stations to their property.
+Airports and Malls have already had massive success with these kiosks.
+This is why many of the largest brands are picking up on the trend.
+A single lobby kiosk can be an enormous bonus for a property but will require guests to stay in the lobby while their phones charge.
 It will cost significantly more, but adding an in-room charging station in each room can make a big difference for all guests.
-Unless recently remodeled, most hotel room outlets are obscured behind night stands or dressers.
+Unless recently remodeled, most hotel room outlets are obscured behind nightstands or dressers.
 A desktop charger can be secured to a desk, and most guests will opt to use it since they won’t have to move furniture to access an outlet and run the risk of forgetting their charger when they check out.

 For larger properties, or ones not sure if this could work, try small tests on specific room types.
-If the hotel offers more business friendly rooms or suites, start there and gauge guest reaction and adjust the implementation accordingly.
-Independent hotels may look at the costs and dismiss the idea, but these types of investments can justify incremental increases in rates to grow revenue once the purchase costs have been recovered.
+If the hotel offers more business-friendly rooms or suites, start there and gauge guest reaction and adjust the implementation accordingly.
+Independent hotels may look at the costs and dismiss the idea.
+Still, these types of investments can justify incremental increases in rates to grow revenue once the purchase costs have been recovered.
 Adding amenities like these may seem unnecessary, but these are the little touches that make hotels really stand apart from their competition and draw customers back.